iscc/iscc-specs/docs/specification.md

 2. Perform a discrete cosine transform per column on the resulting matrix from step 2.
 3. Extract upper left 8x8 corner of array from step 2 as a flat list.
 4. Calculate the median of the results from step 3.
-5. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to median.
+5. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to the median.
 6. Return results from step 5.

 See also: [Image hash reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L274)